 If you’ve ever wondered what’s the ‘best position to poop in’ and you asked Google (incognito mode, of course) you’d probably end up on Tushy’s blog.
 The writing is super casual and informal.
 It almost feels like you’re reading a text from a friend.

 It’s certainly not for dinnertime appropriate, but that’s not a problem when it’s attracting 7,000+ visitors to the brand each month.

-💡 ProTip: Adding personality & humor to your blog is a great way to win your visitors’ hearts and minds.
+💡 Key Takeaways: Adding personality & humor to your blog is a great way to win your visitors’ hearts and minds.
 Offering a mix of entertaining posts and helpful content gives your audience everything they’re looking for.

-The SEO Strategy Behind The Best Shopify Blog Examples (step-by-step)
+The Content Marketing Strategy Behind The Best Shopify Blog Examples (step-by-step)